evest-dev/flutter-widgets/README.md

 - Go router
 - Theme: Dark, light
 - Basic principles of Clean Architecture
-- Running on Android and iOS ✅
+- Running on Android and iOS and responsive mode with notch ✅